-My name is Lauren and I’m a 22 year old Writing & Rhetoric student at University of Central Florida.
-After three (or four?) major changes, a few near-death experiences, and struggling with abusing alcohol, I’ve made it my goal to heal myself through writing and hopefully heal others in the process.
+My name is Lauren and I’m 24 years old.
+After a few near-death experiences, getting in trouble with the law, and struggling with abusing alcohol, I’ve made it my goal to heal myself through writing and hopefully heal others in the process.
 I’ve been interested in spirituality and mindfulness for years and I apply those principles to my journey of growing and finding myself.

 As a young person, you might be surrounded by people that normalize substance abuse.
 You might have close friends that want you to “join in on the fun” at the expense of your well-being.
 It’s hard to feel like you’re missing out or not living up to the typical “college life” expectations, but you have to take a long look in the mirror and ask yourself if you’re living up to YOUR potential.